fmechant/chrono/README.md

 ### Video call in New York And Amsterdam

+Converting date and time to a different time zone.

 ```elm
 import Chrono.Date as Date exposing (h24, m)
 import Chrono.GregorianCalendar as Cal exposing (Month(..))